LegeBeker/bypass-paywalls-tampermonkey/README.md

 The Washington Post (washingtonpost.com)\
 The Wall Street Journal (wsj.com)\
 Winston-Salem Journal (journalnow.com)\
+Vanity Fair (vanityfair.com)\
 Wired (wired.com)

 ### New site requests:
 Only large or major sites will be considered.
-No small sites or local newspapers.
 1. Visit an article on the site you want to bypass the paywall for and copy the article title.
 2. Open up a new incognito window (Ctrl+Shift+N) and paste the article title into Google.
 3. Click on the same article from the Google search results page.
 If it loads without a paywall you can [submit a request](https://github.com/iamadamdev/bypass-paywalls-chrome/issues/new) to add the site, otherwise my extension cannot bypass it either.

+Usually premium articles cannot be bypassed as they are behind a hard paywall.

 ### Troubleshooting
 * This extension works best alongside [uBlock Origin](https://chrome.google.com/webstore/detail/ublock/epcnnfbjfcgphgdmggkamkmgojdagdnn).